MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/Update-Help.md

 ### -UICulture

-Specifies UI culture values that `Update-Help` uses to get updated help files.
-Enter one or more language codes, such as **es-ES**, a variable containing culture objects, or a command that gets culture objects, such as a `Get-Culture` or `Get-UICulture` command.
-Wildcard characters aren't permitted and you can't submit a partial language code, such as **de**.
+Specifies UI culture values for which this cmdlet gets updated help files.
+Enter one or more language codes, such as `es-ES`, a variable that contains culture objects, or a command that gets culture objects, such as a `Get-Culture` or `Get-UICulture` command.
+Wildcard characters are not permitted.

-By default, `Update-Help` gets help files in the UI culture set for the operating system.
-If you specify the **UICulture** parameter, `Update-Help` looks for help only for the specified UI culture.
+By default, `Update-Help` gets help files in the UI culture set for the operating system or its fallback culture.
+If you specify the **UICulture** parameter, `Update-Help` only looks for help for the specified language.

+Beginning in PowerShell 7.4-preview.4, you can use a partial language code, such as `en` to download help in English for any region.

 > [!NOTE]
 > Ubuntu 18.04 changed the default locale setting to `C.UTF.8`, which isn't a recognized UI
 > culture. `Update-Help` silently fails to download help unless you use this parameter with a
 > supported locale like `en-US`.
 This could occur on any platform that uses an unsupported value.

-Commands that use the **UICulture** parameter succeed only when the module provides help files for the specified UI culture.
-If the command fails because the specified UI culture isn't supported, an error message is displayed.

 ```yaml
 Type: System.Globalization.CultureInfo[]